derui/jsoo_reactjs/README.md

 ## Usage ##

-1. Add reactjscaml to your project's dependency.
+1. Add jsoo\_reactjs to your project's dependency.

    If you already use opam, add ``depends`` follows.

    ```
-   "reactjscaml"
+   "jsoo_reactjs"
    ```

 1. Install npm packages that are used in this library.